morganw-code/understanding-ts/README.md

 ### Interfaces

 Describes the structure of an object.
-Used when you want to ensure that a class has certain functionality where every class that implements the interface has to implement that structure.
+Used when you want to ensure that a something has certain functionality where every thing that implements the interface has to implement that structure.

 You can only add `readonly` in an interface, not private or protected.
-If readonly is defined in the interface, any class that implements the interface even without defining readonly will still be readonly (for the affected member).
+If readonly is defined in the interface, anything that implements the interface even without defining readonly will still be readonly (for the affected member).

 ```TypeScript
   interface IPerson {